Unavoidable Higgs coupling deviations in the $Z_2$-symmetric Georgi-Machacek model: Introduction

 The GM model has several interesting features that motivate its proposal and its use as a benchmark in LHC searches.
 One of them is the possibility to enhance the Higgs coupling to vector bosons compared to its strength in the SM~\cite{vector1,Falkowski:2012vh,vector2,vector3}.
 This enhancement can appear at tree level only in scalar sectors containing representations of SU(2)$_L$ larger than the usual SM doublet.
 Associated with this enhancement is the novel presence of doubly-charged, singly-charged, and neutral Higgs bosons $(H_5^{\pm\pm}, H_5^{\pm}, H_5^0)$ transforming as a fiveplet under the custodial symmetry, which couple to vector boson pairs with a strength proportional to the vacuum expectation values (vevs) of the SU(2)$_L$ triplet fields.
 The general GM model has been extensively studied in the literature~\cite{litGM1,litGM2,litGM3,litGM4,ang4,ang5,ang7,unitarity,m3const}.

 In this paper, we focus on a constrained version of the GM model in which the scalar potential is invariant under a $Z_2$ symmetry under which the SU(2)$_L$-triplet scalar fields are odd.
 Imposing the $Z_2$ symmetry eliminates two trilinear terms in the scalar potential.
 This version of the GM model, which we will refer to as the Z2GM model, was in fact the original model written down by Chanowitz and Golden in Ref.~\cite{GM2}, in which they imposed the $Z_2$ symmetry for simplicity.
 The Z2GM model was considered in all the pioneering phenomenological studies until the scalar potential trilinear terms were first written down by Aoki and Kanemura in Ref.~\cite{unitarity}.
 One interesting feature of the Z2GM model is that the $Z_2$ symmetry eliminates the dimension-four operators by which the complex SU(2)$_L$-triplet scalar would generate a Majorana mass for the SM neutrinos, thereby eliminating the need to require that the Yukawa couplings of these operators be extremely tiny.
+On the other hand, the spontaneous breaking of the $Z_{2}$ symmetry can be cosmologically dangerous since it can generate domain walls in the early universe.
+This issue has been studied in Ref.~\cite{wall}; here we assume that, if domain walls are created in the early universe, they decay fast enough that they are not a problem.

 The model also possesses a dark matter phase in which the SU(2)$_L$ triplets do not acquire vevs so that the lightest $Z_2$-odd state is stable.
 In this paper, we will however consider only the phase in which the triplet vevs are nonzero and the $Z_2$ symmetry is spontaneously broken.\footnote{In our opinion the dark matter phase of the Z2GM model is not particularly well-motivated as a model for dark matter because the main motivation for the global symmetry structure of the GM model in the first place is the prevention of large contributions to the electroweak $\rho$ parameter.
 These contributions are absent when the vevs of the SU(2)$_L$ triplets are zero, so there is no particular reason why a dark matter model involving SU(2)$_L$ triplets would require the restrictive global symmetry structure of the GM model.}